But we all, with unveiled face,

 In all points?
 Friends, that is more than just being tempted in similar ways in His own flesh, though that is included as He did have His own experience in His flesh.
 But our Immanuel (God with us) “through the eternal Spirit offered Himself without spot to God” (Heb.
 9:14).

-Yea doubtless, and I count all things but loss for the excellency of the knowledge of CHRIST JESUS my LORD: for whom I have suffered the loss of all things, and do count them but dung, that I may win CHRIST, and be found in Him, not having mine own righteousness, which is of the Law, but that which is through the faith of CHRIST, the righteousness which is of GOD by faith: that I may know Him, and the power of his resurrection, and the fellowship of His sufferings, being made conformable unto His death; if by any means I might attain unto the resurrection of the dead.
+Yea doubtless, and I count all things but loss for the excellency of the knowledge of the Messiah Jehoshua my Lord: for whom I have suffered the loss of all things, and do count them but dung, that I may win the Messiah, and be found in Him, not having mine own righteousness, which is of the Law, but that which is through the faith of the Messiah, the righteousness which is of God by faith: that I may know Him, and the power of his resurrection, and the fellowship of His sufferings, being made conformable unto His death; if by any means I might attain unto the resurrection of the dead.

 — Philippians 3:8-11

-And this is also part of what it means to be “in Him”—”in CHRIST”—which is such a common, yet underappreciated, theme in the New Testament Scriptures.
-Your suffering is in CHRIST.
+And this is also part of what it means to be “in Him”—”in the Messiah“—which is such a common, yet underappreciated, theme in the New Testament Scriptures.
+Your suffering is in the Messiah.
 He bore it perfectly already.
-And as you behold CHRIST bearing it perfectly, you will become changed into the same glory, bearing it perfectly just as He did.
-You are in CHRIST.
-His robe of righteousness is upon you, because you are living His life He lived for you, and even where there is the slightest imperfection of your humanity coming out, He has you covered.
+And as you behold the Messiah bearing it perfectly, you will become changed into the same glory, bearing it perfectly just as He did.
+You are in the Messiah.
+His robe of righteousness is upon you, covering you as the Pesach (Covering) Lamb, because you are living His life He lived for you, and even where there is the slightest imperfection of your humanity coming out, He has you covered.

-For by grace are ye saved through faith; and that not of yourselves: it is the gift of GOD: not of works, lest any man should boast.
-For we are His workmanship, created in CHRIST JESUS unto good works, which GOD hath before prepared that we should walk in them.
+For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: not of works, lest any man should boast.
+For we are His workmanship, created in the Messiah Jehoshua unto good works, which God hath before prepared that we should walk in them.

 — Ephesians 2:8-10

 Did you catch that?
-The good works we are to live have already been created in CHRIST JESUS!
+The good works we are to live have already been created in the Messiah Jehoshua!
 He has already lived them by the eternal Spirit, and we just need to receive them as a gift, to be manifest in our lives today.
-This biblical concept of CHRIST already have lived our life, and especially our temptations and griefs, is also described in the Spirit of Prophecy through Sister White:
+This biblical concept of the Messiah already have lived our life, and especially our temptations and griefs, is also described in the Spirit of Prophecy through Sister White:

 We cannot explain the great mystery of the plan of redemption.
 Jesus took upon himself humanity, that He might reach humanity; but we cannot explain how divinity was clothed with humanity.
 An angel would not have known how to sympathize with fallen man, but Christ came to the world and suffered all our temptations, and carried all our griefs.
 Are you not glad that He was tempted in all points like as we are, and yet without sin?
 Our hearts should be filled with gratitude to Him.
 We should be able to present to God a continual thank-offering for His wonderful love.
 Jesus can be touched with the feeling of our infirmities.
 When we are in sorrow and trouble and temptation, we need not think nobody knows, nobody can understand.
 O, no; Jesus has passed over every step of the ground before you, and he knows all about it.